‘Survivor: Game Changers’: 13 Remaining Contestants Ranked On Winner Potential [Opinion]

 1. Sierra Dawn Thomas

-Sierra was probably the least memorable player heading into Survivor: Game Changers, and much like equally unmemorable Amber Brkich in Survivor: All Stars, she’ll probably end up winning the game.
+Sierra was probably the least memorable player heading into Survivor: Game Changers, and much like equally unmemorable Amber Brkich in Survivor: All-Stars, she’ll probably end up winning the game.
 While Sierra hasn’t been a major character, she’s always on the right side of the numbers and remains non-threatening.
 She’s also one of, if not the most trusted ally of Brad, and if they get to the end together, jurors make take out all their grievances on him, while rewarding the more social and less polarizing Sierra.
 Sierra also holds the Legacy Advantage, which she can use at her disposal and make a huge “game-changing” move that proves why she was brought back.
 As she says in the preview for this week’s episode, “there’s a new sheriff in town,” and Game Changers could indeed make a game changer out of Sierra Dawn Thomas.

 Survivor: Game Changers airs Wednesdays at 8 p.m.
 ET/PT on CBS.